-At the end of the film, when Nelson Mandela addresses a South African classroom of, he quotes a Malcolm X speech directly.
-He refused to repeat the last four words, "by any means necessary", so Spike Lee inserted black and white footage of Malcolm saying it himself.
-The line originated in Jean-Paul Sartre's play 'Les Mains Sales' ("Dirty Hands").
+At the end of the film, when Nelson Mandela addresses a South African classroom, he quotes a Malcolm X speech directly.
+He refused to repeat the last four words, "by any means necessary," so Spike Lee inserted black and white footage of Malcolm X saying it himself.
+The line originated in Jean-Paul Sartre's play "Les Mains Sales" ("Dirty Hands").

-Scenes of the Kennedy assassination are taken from JFK (1991).
-Vincent D'Onofrio is credited as playing Bill Newman in the footage taken from JFK.
-The stand-ins who played the Kennedys and the Connallys in JFK are also credited in this film.
+The scenes of President John F. Kennedy's assassination were taken from JFK (1991).
+Vincent D'Onofrio was credited as playing Bill Newman in the footage taken from that film.
+The stand-ins who played the Kennedys and the Connallys in JFK (1991) were also credited in this film.

 James Baldwin's original screenplay has been published, under the title "One Day When I Was Lost."
 It begins with Malcolm X driving to the Audobon Theater, then telling his life story through flashbacks.

 Malcolm X worked as a porter on the New Haven Railroad.
-When researchers for the film contacted The Valley Railroad in Essex, CT, looking for period rail equipment, they discovered that the railroad had a coach that Malcolm X once worked on.
-It had just been obtained it from a train collector in Stonington, CT, who'd had it in his backyard for decades, and was being remodeled.
-The producers worked with the VRR to shoot some scenes in Essex, CT, and took a number of coaches to New York for filming.
+When researchers for the film contacted the Valley Railroad in Essex, Connecticut, looking for period rail equipment, they discovered that the railroad had a coach that Malcolm X once worked on.
+It had just been obtained from a train collector in Stonington, Connecticut, who had it in his backyard for decades, and was being remodeled.
+The producers worked with the VRR to shoot some scenes in Essex, Connecticut, and took several coaches to New York City for filming.
 The coach, Great Republic, is now the First Class Parlor car on the Essex Steam Train.